Parent: Empowering Parents to Support Neurodiverse Children

 Show more...

-Where there is misunderstanding and confusion there is fear.
-For many autistic individuals this affects their ability to engage effectively in a non- autistic world.
 There is a new paradigm that recognises that autism has value for all of humanity.
 For that potential to be realised there needs to be mutual understanding and a common way of being.
 This can be achieved by the shared knowledge of certain life concepts that pertain to both autistics and non-autistics.
 Concepts such as ‘change’, ‘time’, ‘responsibility’, or ‘we’.

 These and other concepts were identified by an autistic man, Ron Davis, as the necessary ideas that would enable an autistic individual to participate if they choose.